simonecorsi/termly.js/README.md

 #### Source Build

-The sources are written using ES6 Classes and built with babel bundled with webpack2.\
+The sources are written using ES6 Classes and built with babel bundled with webpack2. <br />
-You can build it using `npm run build` which will run with production flag set\
+You can build it using `npm run build` which will run with production flag set <br />
 or `npm run build:dev` which will run with a watcher for file changes a no production flag

 ## Built Using